PanS4ge/DunHeroSample/README.md

 > UnityEngine.CoreModule.dll
 > (and any other UnityEngine DLLs you require)

+## Self creating a Project
+### Because I'm bad at making the VS ready project

+- First, let's get MelonLoader installed on DunHero.
+This will give us the necessary DLLs.
+- Now, create a new project using Class Library in C# __.NET Standard 2.1.__
+- We need to reference several DLLs:

+- From MelonLoader/net6:
+> MelonLoader.dll
+> 0Harmony.dll (you'll need this for HarmonyLib)
+- From DunHero_Data/Managed:
+> UnityEngine.dll
+> Assembly-CSharp.dll
+> Unity.Netcode.Runtime.dll
+> UnityEngine.CoreModule.dll
+> (and any other UnityEngine DLLs you require)

+- Download C# files from Project Files
 - Rename Class1.cs to match your mod's name (just make sure it's different from the namespace).
 - Copy Program.cs to your project folder (unfortunately, dragging and dropping directly into the IDE won't work).
 - Adjust the MelonInfo variables to your preferences (don't forget to update the typeof argument to match your renamed Class1.cs).